Select Page

 Turn information into action

 1. Take the time to identify your highest value activities at work and home.
-Do a life plan or a one page business plan to keep your sights focused on high-impact tasks that help you become the person you want to be or clearly move the needle at work.
+Do a life plan or a one page business plan to keep your sights focused on high-impact goals and tasks that help you become the person you want to be or clearly move the needle at work.

 2. Eliminate obvious low value activities from your schedule.
+Cut one out this week.
+Uncomitt from something!

-4. Experiment with saying No to something this week in any of the following areas and write down what you learned:
+4. Experiment with saying NO to something this week in any of the following areas and write down what you learned:

 • Coworkers